-Is The High Yield Party Over?
+Is The High-Yield Party Over?

 While we are concerned about the recent spike in yields across the entire non-investment grade spectrum, we recognize that default rates are still near historic lows and the economy is showing resilience even as we approach a new record for the length of time of an economic expansion.

-The dilemma is that the higher yielding bonds are less susceptible to interest rate increases in the short-term, but can be negatively affected by higher rates during debt refinancing and are more likely to be issued by companies with weak balance sheets.
+The dilemma is that the higher yielding bonds are less susceptible to interest rate increases in the short term, but can be negatively affected by higher rates during debt refinancing and are more likely to be issued by companies with weak balance sheets.
 Therefore, the possibility of default is higher with lower-rated, higher yielding bonds.
-On the other hand, a BB rated bond is only yielding 4.38% - so it will be more sensitive to an increase in rates and the spread an investor is receiving may not be worth the additional credit risk.
+On the other hand, a BB-rated bond is only yielding 4.38% - so it will be more sensitive to an increase in rates and the spread an investor is receiving may not be worth the additional credit risk.

-If an investor is picking bonds themselves, we suggest middle of the road approach for the high yield allocation – somewhere in the BB- to B range – which offers a combination of interest rate risk than BB+ and but higher yields, with less credit risk than the CCC or lower category.
+If an investor is picking bonds themselves, we suggest a middle of the road approach for the high yield allocation – somewhere in the BB- to B range – which offers a combination of interest rate risk than BB+ and but higher yields, with less credit risk than the CCC or lower category.

 For investors looking for an ETF or fund, we suggest being very careful with passive ETF funds that ‘blindly’ follow an index.
 Within high yield, active fundamental analysis and a deep understanding of underlying securities could be the difference between a decent return and a catastrophe.
-As we first suggested back in January, we recommend the First Trust High Yield ETF (HYLS), which is an actively managed high yield fund.
+As we first suggested back in January, we recommend the First Trust High Yield ETF (HYLS), which is an actively-managed high-yield fund.

 It has a current average yield to maturity of 5.8% and an average duration of 2.74 years as of 10/31/2017.
-It currently trades at a slight premium to NAV at pays out a distribution of 5.26% while exhibiting lower volatility than the passive high yield ETFs, iShares IBoxx High Yield Corporate Bond ETF (HYG) and SPDR Bloomberg Barclays High Yield Bond ETF (JNK)
+It currently trades at a slight premium to NAV that pays out a distribution of 5.26% while exhibiting lower volatility than the passive high-yield ETFs, the iShares IBoxx High Yield Corporate Bond ETF [HYG] and the SPDR Bloomberg Barclays High Yield Bond ETF (JNK)

 If you enjoyed this article, please click on the “Follow” link to the right of my name at the top of the article.